libbitcoin/libbitcoin-explorer/doc/sphinx/quickstart.rst

        unwrap                     Validates checksum and recovers version byte and original data from hexstring. validaddr                  Validate an address.
        wrap                       Adds version byte and checksum to hexstring.

     BRAINWALLET
        brainwallet                Make a private key from a brainwallet mnemonic                   Work with Electrum compatible mnemonics (12 words wallet seed).

     BLOCKCHAIN WATCHING
        monitor                    Monitor an address.
        watchtx                    Watch transactions from the network searching for a certain hash.

+    BLOCKCHAIN QUERIES (blockchain.info)
+       bci-fetch-last-height      Fetch the last block height using blockchain.info. bci-history                Get list of output points, values, and their spends from blockchain.info

     MISC
        btc                        Convert Satoshis into Bitcoins.
        initchain                  Initialize a new blockchain.
        qrcode                     Generate Bitcoin QR codes offline.
        satoshi                    Convert Bitcoins into Satoshis.
-       wallet                     Experimental command line wallet.
+       showblkhead                Show the details of a block header. wallet                     Experimental command line wallet.

+    MULTISIG ADDRESSES
+       scripthash                 Create BIP 16 script hash address from raw script hex.

+    LOOSE KEYS AND ADDRESSES
+       addr                       See Bitcoin address of a public or private key. get-pubkey                 Get the pubkey of an address if available newkey                     Create a new private key.
+       pubkey                     See the public part of a private key.

+    STEALTH
+       secret-to-wif              Convert a secret exponent value to Wallet.
+Import.
+Format. stealth-new                Generate a new master stealth secret. stealth-recv               Regenerate the secret from your master secret and provided nonce. stealth-send               Generate a new sending address and a stealth nonce.

-    UNSIGNED TRANSACTIONS
+    CREATE TRANSACTIONS
        mktx                       Create an unsigned tx.
-       rawscript                  Create the raw hex representation from a script. scripthash                 Create BIP 16 script hash address from raw script hex. set-input                  Set a transaction input.
+       rawscript                  Create the raw hex representation from a script. set-input                  Set a transaction input.

-    SIGNED TRANSACTIONS
        sign-input                 Sign a transaction input.

-    LOOSE KEYS AND ADDRESSES
-       addr                       See Bitcoin address of a private key. get-pubkey                 Get the pubkey of an address if available newkey                     Create a new private key.
-       pubkey                     See the public part of a private key.

     VALIDATE
        validsig                   Validate a transaction input's signature.
-       validtx                    Validate a transaction.

     BLOCKCHAIN QUERIES
-       balance                    Show balance of a Bitcoin address. bci-fetch-last-height      Fetch the last block height using blockchain.info. bci-history                Get list of output points, values, and their spends from blockchain.info
-       fetch-block-header         Fetch raw block header.
+       balance                    Show balance of a Bitcoin address in satoshis. fetch-block-header         Fetch raw block header.
        fetch-last-height          Fetch the last block height.
-       fetch-transaction          Fetch a raw transaction.
-       fetch-transaction-index    Fetch block height and index in block of transaction. get-utxo                   Get enough unspent transaction outputs from a given set of addresses to pay a given number of satoshis history                    Get list of output points, values, and their spends for an address. grep can filter for just unspent outputs which can be fed into mktx.
+       fetch-transaction          Fetch a raw transaction using a network connection to make requests against the obelisk load balancer backend. fetch-transaction-index    Fetch block height and index in block of transaction. get-utxo                   Get enough unspent transaction outputs from a given set of addresses to pay a given number of satoshis history                    Get list of output points, values, and their spends for an address. grep can filter for just unspent outputs which can be fed into mktx.
-       showblkhead                Show the details of a block header. showscript                 Show the details of a raw script. showtx                     Show the details of a transaction.
+       validtx                    Validate a transaction.

     BLOCKCHAIN UPDATES
-       bci-pushtx                 Push tx to blockchain.info/pushtx.
+       sendtx-bci                 Send tx to blockchain.info/pushtx.
-       blke-fetch-transaction     Fetches a transaction from blockexplorer.com
-       broadcast-tx               Broadcast tx to network.
-       ob-broadcast-tx            Broadcast tx to obelisk server.
-       sendtx                     Send transaction to a single node.
+       sendtx-node                Send transaction to a single node. sendtx-obelisk             Send tx to obelisk server.
+       sendtx-p2p                 Send tx to bitcoin network.

     See 'sx help COMMAND' for more information on a specific command.

     SpesmiloXchange home page: <http://sx.dyne.org/>

 All output for amounts are designated in Satoshis.